-Note If you rerun the rolling upgrade procedure to remove patches, the prompts you receive during the setup stage will be different from these prompts you receive during the setup stage will be different from those issued during the initial rolling upgrade.
+If you rerun the rolling upgrade procedure to remove patches, the prompts you receive during the setup stage will be different from those issued during the initial rolling upgrade.
 Those prompts will look as follows:

-Do you want to continue to upgrade the cluster? [yes]: ${\color{red} {\bf Return}}$
+Do you want to continue to upgrade the cluster? [yes]: Return